 - Spread the word.
 Decline plastic bags at the checkout counter and remind the cashier and others around you that plastic bags hurt the environment.
 Yes, reusable shopping bags cost you initially, but they can be used endlessly and help the planet.

 - Fundraising.
 Reusable bags are extremely versatile, which makes the possibilities for fundraising virtually endless.
-You can sell them outright, use them in concert, school or college, community church or with another fundraiser, or even create themed gift totes by filling them up with an assortment items.
+You can sell them outright, use them in concert, school or college, community church or with another fundraiser, or even create themed gift totes by filling them up with an assortment of items.

 Plastic Bag Recycling Tips